michelle-tai/cellular-automata-simulation/doc/DESIGN.md

 #### Core Classes

+- Cell
+- Grid
+- Simulation
+- SimulationXMLFileChooser
+- SimulationXML
+- SimulationViewSubscene

 ## Assumptions that Affect the Design
 - We assumed that there would only be two types of neighborhoods for each cell, ie the direct neighbours and the all-neighbours configuration
 - We assumed that the grid and simulation will always be displayed as a rectangle shape.
+- We currently have thresholds and probabilities for simulations coded into respective classes instead of having it parsed by the XML/being put into the XML files, but it's not difficult to add in another tag into the XML and parse that information.

 #### Features Affected by Assumptions

 - Some features that are affected by these assumptions are the addition of new cell-types.
 For example, it will be difficult if the user all of a sudden want an image of a flower to be the view of a cell.
+- If someone wanted to have the probability of a tree catching on fire change in Fire or change the satisfaction threshold in Segregation, they would need to go into the code and change those values.

 ## New Features HowTo